felipeangelimvieira/felipeangelimvieira/README.md

 Altought I've worked in some companies that didn't open-source their code, I've published some code on github that may be useful to you.
 For example,

-- ⚡ [Shared Nearest Neighbors](https://github.com/felipeangelimvieira/SharedNearestNeighbors), a clustering algorithm that works well in high-dimensional problems, with groups of different density and size.
+- ⚡ [Shared Nearest Neighbors](https://github.com/felipeangelimvieira/SharedNearestNeighbors), a clustering algorithm that works well in high-dimensional problems, with groups of different densities and sizes.
 - ⚡ [Rotation Net with TensorflowHub (v1)](https://github.com/felipeangelimvieira/RotationNet-Hub), the implementation of the state-of-the-art for 3D object classification with tensorflow hub.
 - ⚡ [Remark Bibliography pluging](https://github.com/felipeangelimvieira/remark-bibliography-html), a remark plugin that transforms bibtex entry into a html list and citations into anchor tags.